leeftk/leeftk/README.md

 ## About 33Audits

 My name is 33Audits.
-I am a Smart Contract Auditor who previously worked as a Solidity Developer at ConsenSys.
+I am a Smart Contract Auditor and Solidity Developer with four years of experience in Web3 development and security.

 ### Contact Information
 If you're looking to work with me, I'm available for contract dev work, technical writing, and private audits.
 Feel free to reach out via: